Definition

 While some OSes are targeted more frequently by virus developers, antivirus software is available for most OSes:

 • Windows antivirus software.
 Most antivirus software vendors offer several levels of Windows products at different price points, starting with free versions offering only basic protection.
-Users must perform scans and updates manually, and typically, free versions of antivirus software won't protect against links to malicious websites or malicious code and attachments in emails.
+Users must perform scans and updates manually.
+Free versions of antivirus software won't usually protect against links to malicious websites or malicious code and attachments in emails.
 Premium versions of antivirus software often include suites of endpoint security tools that provide secure online storage, ad blockers and file encryption.
 Since 2004, Microsoft has been offering free antivirus software as part of the Windows OS, generally under the name Windows Defender, though the software was mostly limited to detecting spyware before 2006.
 Microsoft now offers Microsoft Defender Antivirus as part of its Microsoft 365 Defender portal, which is available for Windows 10, Windows 11 and some versions of Windows Server.

 • MacOS antivirus software.
 Although Apple macOS viruses exist, they're less common than Windows viruses, so antivirus products for Mac-based devices are less standardized than those for Windows.
 There are several free and paid products available, providing on-demand tools to protect against potential malware threats through full-system malware scans and the ability to sift through specific email threads, attachments and various web activities.

 • Android antivirus software.
 Android is the world's most popular mobile OS and is installed on more mobile devices than any other OS.
 Because most mobile malware targets Android, experts recommend all Android device users install antivirus software on their devices.
-Vendors offer a variety of basic free and paid premium versions of their Android antivirus software, including antitheft and remote-locating features.
+Vendors offer a variety of free basic and paid premium versions of their Android antivirus software, including antitheft and remote-locating features.
 Some run automatic scans and actively try to stop malicious webpages and files from being opened or downloaded.
 Play Protect is Google's built-in malware protection for Android, which was first released with Android 8.0 Oreo, and now comes with every Android device that has Google Play services version 11 or newer installed on it.

 Virus detection techniques

 1. Signature-based detection.
-Antivirus programs typically depend on stored virus signatures -- unique strings of data that are characteristic of known malware to flag malicious software.
+Antivirus programs depend on stored virus signatures -- unique strings of data that are characteristic of known malware -- to flag malicious software.
 The antivirus software uses these signatures to identify viruses it encounters that security experts have already identified and analyzed.

 2. Heuristic-based detection.
 This type of detection uses an algorithm to compare the signatures of known viruses against potential threats.
 With heuristic-based detection, antivirus software can detect viruses that haven't been discovered yet, as well as existing viruses that have been disguised or modified and released as new viruses.
 However, this method can also generate false-positive matches when antivirus software detects a program behaving similarly to a malicious program and incorrectly identifies it as a virus.

 3. Behavior-based detection.
-Antivirus software can also use behavior-based detection to analyze an object's behavior or potential behavior for suspicious activities and infers malicious intent based on those observations.
+Antivirus software can also use behavior-based detection to analyze an object's behavior or potential behavior for suspicious activities and infer malicious intent based on those observations.
 For example, code that attempts to perform unauthorized or abnormal actions would indicate the object is malicious or, at least, suspicious.
 Some examples of behaviors that potentially signal danger include modifying or deleting large numbers of files, monitoring keystrokes, changing settings of other programs and remotely connecting to computers.

 5. Sandbox analysis.
 This detection technique runs a program or file in a virtual sandbox environment to analyze its behavior before permitting it into the system.
 Using this technique, antivirus software only permits a file to execute in the real environment if the sandbox analysis confirms it to be safe.
 This feature is also used for running files that the antivirus program is unable to allowlist or denylist.
 Since the files are executed in an isolated environment, even if they end up being malicious, no harm is done to the system, as they're only executed in a virtual sandbox container.

 6. Host intrusion prevention system (HIPS).
-Security and antivirus software commonly uses this technology to detect potentially malicious activities in a program using signature-based detection.
+Security and antivirus software commonly use this technology to detect potentially malicious activities in a program using signature-based detection.
 A HIPS continuously monitors each activity and instantly notifies users by presenting them with authorization options, such as Allow and Block.

 Challenges facing antivirus software

-The following highlights the current and future challenges of antivirus software:
+Here are current and future challenges of antivirus software:

 • Antivirus software that uses only signature-based detection can't expose new types of malware, including variants of existing malware.
 Signature-based detection can only detect new viruses when the definition file is updated with information about the new virus.
 With the number of new malware signatures increasing rapidly, making antimalware software based solely on signatures is impractical.
 However, signature-based detection doesn't usually produce false-positive matches.

-• Antivirus software can sometimes interfere with system updates by either preventing them from happening or halting them in the middle.
+• Antivirus software can sometimes interfere with system updates by preventing them from happening or halting them in the middle.
 In most cases, the user must take the extra step of disabling a firewall before attempting to install system updates or firmware upgrades.

 • Regular antivirus software provides just one layer of virus protection.
 For comprehensive protection, most organizations must invest in a multilayered approach, such as both hardware- and software-based firewalls or a complete internet security suite that includes antivirus options.